jupyter/jupyter-drive/README.md

 The contents manager can access the `common` section of nbconfig, thus you can set config values in `<profile_dir>/nbconfig/common.json`.
-The default value that are use are the following:
+The default values that are used are the following:

 ```json